rlpy/rlpy/doc/make_rep.rst

 Example: Creating the ``IncrementalTabular`` Representation
 -----------------------------------------------------------
-In this example we will recreate the simple :class:`~Representations.IncrementalTabular.IncrementalTabular`  Representation, which merely creates a binary feature function f\ :sub:`d`\ () that is associated with each discrete state ``d`` we have encountered so far. f\ :sub:`d`\ (s) = 1 when *d=s*, 0 elsewhere, ie, the vector of feature functions evaluated at *s* will have all zero elements except one.
+In this example we will recreate the simple :class:`~rlpy.Representations.IncrementalTabular.IncrementalTabular`  Representation, which merely creates a binary feature function f\ :sub:`d`\ () that is associated with each discrete state ``d`` we have encountered so far. f\ :sub:`d`\ (s) = 1 when *d=s*, 0 elsewhere, ie, the vector of feature functions evaluated at *s* will have all zero elements except one.
-Note that this is identical to the :class:`~Representations.Tabular.Tabular` Representation, except that feature functions are only created as needed, not instantiated for every single state at the outset.
+Note that this is identical to the :class:`~rlpy.Representations.Tabular.Tabular` Representation, except that feature functions are only created as needed, not instantiated for every single state at the outset.
 Though simple, neither the ``Tabular`` nor ``IncrementalTabular`` representations